Shaktipeeth in Rishikesh: Kunjapuri Narendra Nagar Uttarakhand

 To prevent the destruction of the world, Lord Vishnu intervened, and Sati’s body was divided, with each part falling at different places, creating the Shaktipeeths.
 Each Shaktipeeth is believed to hold a specific power and significance in the Hindu faith.

 Just 32 kilometers from Rishikesh by road, it sits atop a hill at about 1676 meters above sea level, sits the Kunjapuri Devi Temple.
 This revered temple is known as one of the major Shaktipeeths of northern India.
-According to local beliefs, it is the spot where the chest of Sati fell and is among the 52 Shaktipeeths in Uttarakhand.
+According to local beliefs, it is the spot where the chest of Sati fell and is among the 52 Shaktipeeths in India.

-How to Reach Kunjapuri Devi Temple
+How to Reach Kunjapuri Shakti Peeth Narendra Nagar Uttarakhand

 For many, the climb is a joyful experience.
 On the way up, the crisp mountain air and panoramic views of the Himalayas encourage everyone, young and old, to keep going.